 MGF (Mechano Growth Factor) is a 24-residue C-terminal peptide.
 The peptide is derived from the Ec splice variant of the IGF-1 gene, an alternative splicing outcome that yields an E-domain extension distinct from the more frequently studied IGF-1Ea form.
 In skeletal muscle, mechanical loading and exercise stress preferentially upregulate the Ec splice variant, the source of the 'Mechano Growth Factor' name.
 Pharmacologically, current models suggest the C-terminal E-peptide engages a receptor that is not the classical IGF-1 receptor, and that this signalling axis drives satellite-cell proliferation in muscle-repair studies, the substrate of MGF's research interest and the rationale for stocking it in the catalogue alongside the related IGF-1 LR3 SKU.
 For research-lab buyers, Vialdyne releases unmodified MGF (the synthetic C-terminal E-peptide alone, not the full IGF-1 Ec protein) as a lyophilised 2 mg vial against a ≥99.0% main-peak HPLC specification.
 Plasma half-life is exceptionally short, on the minutes scale, which is why PEGylated MGF tends to be the more commercially deployed form for in vivo research workflows.
 Unmodified MGF fits cell-culture biochemical studies where the short half-life is not a limitation because the dose enters a defined system directly.
 LC-MS/MS sequence verification is the recommended qualification add-on at first-time pharmacy onboarding: because the MGF sequence partially overlaps with IGF-1, positive identity confirmation across supplier sources needs explicit tandem-MS sequencing rather than relying on intact-mass spec alone to rule out IGF-1-derived contaminating species.

 GH-axis peptides ship to two main buyer types: compounding pharmacies dispensing under physician supervision, and research labs studying somatotropic-axis pharmacology.
-Pharmacies typically want sterile-filled vials with the full release packet (sterility, endotoxin, CCI); labs typically want bulk lyophilized powder with sequence verification.
+Pharmacies typically want sterile-filled vials with the full release packet (sterility, endotoxin, CCI); labs typically want loose-format lyophilized powder with sequence verification.
 Blends (the CJC-1295 / Ipamorelin combination is the canonical example) are usually co-lyophilized rather than solution-mixed for potency stability.

 Primary buyer fit: academic and contract research laboratories.